Drug crimes in WA

 Every case is different, so our strategies for your defense will depend on the circumstances of your case.
 Some of the paths we may pursue include:

 • Constitutional defenses.
-At Philbrook Law Office, PS, we work aggressively to have evidence suppressed that was seized illegally in violation of your Fourth Amendment rights.
+At Philbrook Law, we work aggressively to have evidence suppressed that was seized illegally in violation of your Fourth Amendment rights.
 Police generally must have reasonable grounds to believe a crime was committed to conduct a search or must obtain a warrant based on probable cause.
 Any statements made to the police must be voluntary.
 Defendants have the right to legal counsel at every stage of the proceeding.

 • Legal defenses.
 We may argue: